rdlabo-team/ionic-theme-ios26/README.md

 ...
 ```

-### Individual Import for Dark Mode Components
+### Dark Mode with Individual Components

-If you're using dark mode, you need to use SCSS because the selectors differ between `Always`, `System`, and `Class` modes, which cannot be handled with CSS files alone.
+When importing individual components with dark mode support, use SCSS instead of CSS.
+This is because the selectors differ between `Always`, `System`, and `Class` modes.

 > **Note**: Currently, only `ion-button` has separate dark mode styling applied.